Skip to content Skip to footer

 tbf group tompierightA lot has changed since 1902, but one thing remains the same - The Baby Fold builds better futures for children by creating a healthy family foundation from the ground up.
 Our work continues to evolve to meet the ever-changing needs of our beloved community.
 Our 12 programs wrap life-critical services around kids and families.
 Today, The Baby Fold is Central Illinois' largest child welfare agency and one of McLean County's top 25 employers, with over 250 specially-trained staff members helping families heal and grow.
 Every year, we put over 500,000 miles on our fleet of agency vehicles, to deliver high-quality comprehensive care directly into client homes.

-Hammitt Elementary School
+Hammitt School on Willow

-hammitt Before Hammitt Elementary School was Hammitt School, it was the Child Development Center!
+hammitt Before Hammitt School on Willow was Hammitt School, it was the Child Development Center!
 The Child Development Center opened in The Baby Fold’s former nursery on January 4, 1972, to provide early diagnosis and an enriching curriculum for children with emotional and behavioral disorders.
 The Center expanded twice within seven years and in February of 1983, it was renamed as Hammitt School in honor of retired Baby Fold directors William A. and Gwendolyn Hammitt.
 The Baby Fold’s first classroom for children with autism opened in 1993.
 Today, our accredited elementary school continues to provide special education services for children from kindergarten through 5/6th grade, whose intensive needs can’t be met in special education programs in public school.

-Hammitt Junior-Senior High School
+Hammitt School on Oglesby

 hammitt